KlovnDEV/NorskPixel/resources/[qb]/qb-clothing/README.md

 ## Installation
 ### Manual
 - Download the script and put it in the `[qb]` directory.
-- Import `qb-clothing.sql` in your database
+- Import `norskpixel-clothing.sql` in your database
 - Add the following code to your server.cfg/resouces.cfg
 ```
-ensure qb-core
+ensure norskpixel-core
-ensure qb-clothing
+ensure norskpixel-clothing
 ```

 ## Configuration